fangq/mcxcl/README.md

 analysis functions.
 With mcxlabcl, your analysis can be streamlined and speed- up without involving disk files.

-Please read the mcxlab/README file for more details on how to install and use MCXLAB.
+Please read the `mcxlab/README` file for more details on how to install and use MCXLAB.

-Specifically, please add the path to mcxlabcl.m and mcxcl.mex* to your MATLAB or octave following Step 7 in Section II Installation.
+Specifically, please add the path to `mcxlabcl.m` and `mcxcl.mex*` to your MATLAB or octave following Step 7 in Section II Installation.

-To use mcxlabcl, the first step is to see if your system has any supported processors.
+To use `mcxlabcl`, the first step is to see if your system has any supported processors.
 To do this, you can use one of the following 3 ways

 	info=mcxlabcl('gpuinfo')